Booth Plan Submission

 Do this for the build-up, exhibition open days and dismantling.
 Weigh up whether you have taken enough precautions or should do more to prevent harm.
 The important aspect is whether a hazard is significant, and whether you have covered it by satisfactory precautions and controls, so that the risk is small.

-If you are building a stand, your risk assessment must also include a detailed analysis of all the risks associated with your stand build, fitting and removal (e.g., working at height, use of tools, risk of fire, hazardous substances, heavy loads, live electricity, etc); and again what precautions and control measures you will implement in order to lower the risk to a safe level.
+If you are building a booth, your risk assessment must also include a detailed analysis of all the risks associated with your booth build, fitting and removal (e.g., working at height, use of tools, risk of fire, hazardous substances, heavy loads, live electricity, etc); and again what precautions and control measures you will implement in order to lower the risk to a safe level.

-If you are building a large or complicated stand, or are involved in unusual activities during the exhibition, you may need to seek the assistance of a qualified Health & Safety professional.
+If you are building a large or complicated booth, or are involved in unusual activities during the exhibition, you may need to seek the assistance of a qualified Health & Safety professional.

 The following is your step-by-step guide to completing a risk assessment: